 \subsection{Five-pool System: Comparing Performance with ADP}

 Table~\ref{tab:five pool PPO} compares the performance of our PPO algorithm with the ADP method in the five-pool model.
 We consider two setups: a balanced setting where each pool has equal capacity, and an unbalanced setting where some wards have less capacity and higher congestion.
-Each day is divided into eight decision epochs, and following~\cite{dai2019inpatient}, we fix the unit holding cost while varying the unit overflow cost.
 These experiments show that the PPO method achieves performance comparable to ADP (within 4\% difference) -- the best-performing method for the five-pool model to date -- while significantly reducing computational time.
 Specifically, PPO completes one iteration in about two hours, compared to over ten hours for ADP, since its atomic policy design eliminates the need for exhaustive search over all feasible actions.
 Furthermore, in the simpler two-pool systems where the exact optimal policy is known, PPO achieves near-optimal results (within 3\% difference).
-More results are available in Appendix~\ref{app:case-study}.